tanchuanxin/cs3245_homework_4/README.md

             5. Output valid documents
                 * Sort the scores in descending order and append the documents in the corresponding order to a list.
 Remove any possible duplicate documents in the resulting list of documents
-                * Return top k list of documents determined by a threshold percentage value.
-This assumes that our modifier algorithm returns the most relevant documents first, meaning that non-relevant documents will appear much more frequently at the end of the list and should not be returned.
-This will hence increase precision.
                 * Write out the valid_doc_ids into the results file